KevinDziuba/Python-to-Arduino-Stepper-Motor/README.md

 # Python-to-Arduino-Stepper-Motor

-Goal: Moving a stepper motor by cmmunicating arduino with python.
+Goal: Moving a stepper motor by communicating arduino with python.
 ---------------------------------------------------------------------------------------------

 Files: